deltaonealpha/quadnota-c/readme.md

 ```

 ## License
-This project is licensed under the GNU-APL-v3 Public License.
-For more information, read license.md.
+This project is licensed under the MIT Public License.
+For more information, read [LICENSE](/LICENSE).